IRU’s work in the Americas focuses on three key goals

 Supporting sustainable and efficient passenger transport

 Buses are heavily used and a reliable mode of transport throughout the Americas.
 Some countries here have very mature and modern passenger road transport industries.
-IRU’s goal is to support continued improvements and the growth of passenger road transport, notably through our global Smart Move project.
+IRU’s goal is to support continued improvements and the growth of passenger road transport.
 This IRU initiative develops sustainable programmes for passengers (and freight).
 As part of Smart Move in the Americas, IRU is working with national and local governments, and regional organisations to design policies that put buses at the heart of urban transport, making them more user-friendly and ensuring ample intra-city bus networks.

-The taxi service offering in the Americas is generally well organised, and IRU is reaching out to taxi operators in the region to join UpTop, the global taxi network.
+The taxi service offering in the Americas is generally well organised.
 One of North America’s major taxi associations is on board with the UpTop initiative, and IRU is anticipating that the Canadian Taxi Association may get involved, too.

 The Americas is a region that can apply several IRU managed systems and programmes to greatly help facilitate road transport.
 As Martin Rojas, IRU Americas states: